ZacKeskin/cpp_cw1/README.md

-### Using OpemMP

-`/usr/local/opt/llvm/bin/clang++ -o build/pb src/pbreg.cc -lboost_program_options  -std=c++11 -fopenmp`
-clang5 -o build/pb src/pbreg.cc -lboost_program_options  -std=c++11 -fopenmp -L/usr/local/Cellar/llvm/5.0.1/lib

-clang5 -o build/test src/test_openmp.cc -lboost_program_options  -std=c++11 -fopenmp -L/usr/local/Cellar/llvm/5.0.1/lib

-* Note included homebrew's llvm 5.0
-* Will alias this in terminal as `clang5`

 ## Code timings (Question 14)

+### Run the executable to calculate compute times using different cores.
+`build/./codetimer`
+- This will calculate the code executed first without OpenMP, then using 1-4 cores.
+- The mean time taken across 5 iterations is recorded in each case.

+### You can optionally build the code-timing executable simply using
+`clang5 -o build/codetimer src/test_openmp.cc -lboost_program_options  -std=c++11 -fopenmp -L/usr/local/Cellar/llvm/5.0.1/lib`

-Q14: Serial=12,356ms Parallel=12,595ms Cores=1
+Q14: Serial=83,250ms, Parallel=78,307, Cores=1
-Q14: Serial=12,356ms Parallel=6136ms Cores=2
+Q14: Serial=n/a, Parallel=38,463ms, Cores=2
-Q14: Serial=12,356ms Parallel=5675ms Cores=3
+Q14: Serial=n/a, Parallel=39,688ms, Cores=3
-Q14: Serial=12,356ms Parallel=5721ms Cores=4
+Q14: Serial=n/a, Parallel=38,210ms, Cores=4

-We see that doubling the cores from 1 to 2 roughly halves the overall time taken to perform the algorithm.
-However, this relationship does not seem to scale when extending to more than two cores (in fact 4 cores was measured as being slightly slower than 3.)
+- We note that the inital decrease from parallelising is significant; doubling the cores from 1 to 2 almost halves execution time.
+However, this trend is not maintained when increasing the cores to 3 or 4.
+We see little benefit parallelising beyond two separate threads.

-- **Note:** Serial uses 1 core (no OpenMP) so the figure was calculated once and shared on all lines below

-Mean runtime over 5 iterations; Serial execution took: 85744ms Mean runtime over 5 iterations; Parallel execution with 1 threads took: 83085ms Mean runtime over 5 iterations; Parallel execution with 2 threads took: 66167ms Mean runtime over 5 iterations; Parallel execution with 3 threads took: 42170ms Mean runtime over 5 iterations; Parallel execution with 4 threads took: 38891ms
+- It is likely that the Nearest-Neighbour function, once parallelised, takes a small portion of the overall execution time.
+The rest of the code is strictly serial which, by Amdahl's law, may explain why there is limited speed-up below ~40s.

-## OpenMP Parallelisation Schemes:
+## OpenMP Parallelisation Schedules (Question 15):
 ### OpenMP can distribute operations across threads in different ways.
 The inbuilt schemes are described below (from https://computing.llnl.gov/tutorials/openMP/)

 * STATIC